-When I tell people I grew up under high voltage power lines in Australia, they either looked shocked, or shake their heads and say "that explains a lot"!
-Every day I was grateful for those power lines.
-They made it possible for us to have a big piece of land to grow things, and play games on.
+When I tell people that I grew up under high voltage power lines in Australia, they usually shake their heads and tell me that it explains a lot!
+But as a child I was grateful for those cables above my head.
+They made it possible for us to have a big piece of land to grow things, and to play games on.

 Despite the big open space, I was never a sporty kid.
 I couldn’t figure out how to make my body do what I wanted it to, and I quickly withdrew to the things I knew – intellectual pursuits like schoolwork.
 I dreaded the selection of sports teams because for sure I would be one of the last to be picked.

 "I became adept at avoiding sport."

 As I got older, I also got smarter.
 I figured out ways to avoid sport.
 Miraculously, music rehearsals were scheduled at the same time as my sports classes, and doctors' appointments always coincided with my school P.E.
 At the same time, I had started to figure out my future.
 I was set on becoming a doctor and going to Africa to spend time looking after sick children.
 For me at that stage in my life, it was all mapped out and I knew with certainty that that’s what I was going to do.
 So, I put my heart and soul into my study.

 When I got my final year results, however, my world fell down around me.
 I'd missed the grade to study medicine.
 I couldn’t believe it.
 Instead I accepted a place to study Science at Monash University (whose campus is built on old disused farmland outside Melbourne) and adapted quickly to undergraduate life.
 I threw myself into my work, and into participating in University activities.
 I'd gone from the school-kid with plaits to starting to take leadership roles in activities, clubs and the student union (where I would later become president).

 "The doctors told me I would never be able to run again."